 Your lawyer will keep track of all this, including everything being said, taking notes.
 He or she cannot listen to you at the same time.
 Anything you need to “say” needs to be written down on a pad and placed where your attorney can read your note.
 Distracting your attorney by tapping on his shoulder and trying to speak to your legal counsel can cost you the case.
 Write any notes and never try to whisper or talk to your lawyer.

 Your lawyer gets to question every witness the prosecution puts on the stand and questions.
-This is called a “cross examination.”
-After the cross examination of a witness, the prosecution may ask the witness a few follow-up questions that relate to the issues raised by the cross-examination.
-This is called “re-direct” of the witness.
+This is called a “cross-examination.”
+After the cross-examination of a witness, the prosecution may ask the witness a few follow-up questions that relate to the issues raised by the cross-examination.
+This is called the “re-direct” of the witness.
 Last, your lawyer has the option of asking this same witness a few final questions, called “re-cross examination.”